teaching-lab/stack-cs-activities/activities/creating-quiz-questions/README.md

 1. The students create small groups so that the total number of groups is even.
 2. Each group has to create a small number (around 5) quiz questions that test the understanding of a given concept.
-  * The topic and the reference can be the last lecture/lab/seminar, or a few pages from literature.
+  * The topic and the reference can be the last lecture/lab/seminar or a few pages from literature.
   * The questions can be multiple choice or with an open answer.
 3. The group writes the questions online \(for example, in a Google Document\).
 4. The group shares the questions with another group to receive feedback on the quality of the questions.
   * Each group receives feedback from one group and gives feedback to one group.
-  * The feedback can focus on correctness of the question, understandability, wording, feasibility of choices, and so on.
+  * The feedback can focus on the correctness of the question, understandability, wording, feasibility of choices, and so on.
 5. Based on the feedback, the group updates the questions.
 6. The teacher checks the resulting questions and suggests changes.
   * This takes about 1 minute for 1 question.